The Kiss (1896 film): Reaction

-The film contained the very first kiss on film, with a close-up of a nuzzling duo followed by a short peck on the lips ("the mysteries of the kiss revealed").
-The kissing scene was denounced as shocking and obscene to early moviegoers and caused the Roman Catholic Church to call for censorship and moral reform, as kissing in public at the time could lead to prosecution.

-The film caused a scandalized uproar and occasioned disapproving newspaper editorials and calls for police action in many places where it was shown.
+The film was alleged to have caused a scandalized uproar and occasioned disapproving newspaper editorials and calls for police action in many places where it was shown.
 One contemporary critic wrote, "The spectacle of the prolonged pasturing on each other's lips was beastly enough in life size on the stage but magnified to gargantuan proportions and repeated three times over it is absolutely disgusting."
 However, according to Dengler (1979) in the Journal of Popular Film and Television, the shocked reaction of the general public is a myth.

 The Edison catalogue advertised it this way: "They get ready to kiss, begin to kiss, and kiss and kiss and kiss in a way that brings down the house every time."

-Perhaps in defiance, and "to spice up a film", this was followed by many kiss imitators and take-offs, including Something Good – Negro Kiss (1898), The Kiss in the Tunnel (1899) and The Kiss (1900).
+Perhaps in defiance, and "to spice up a film", this film was followed by many imitators and take-offs, including Something Good – Negro Kiss (1898), The Kiss in the Tunnel (1899) and The Kiss (1900).